RThaweewat/RThaweewat/README.md

-# Hello World!
+# Hey there! 👋

-I'm a **Data Scientist**, **AI Engineer**  passionate about transforming raw data into meaningful insights.
-With over four dynamic years of professional experience across the **telecommunications**, **construction**, and **insurance** sectors, I specialize in advanced analytics and machine learning to solve complex business problems.
+I'm a data scientist and AI engineer who enjoys digging into raw data and turning it into something meaningful.
+Over the past four years, I've worked across telecommunications, construction, and insurance, using machine learning and advanced analytics to solve real-world problems.

-## About Me
+## A Bit About Me

-- **Data Science Expertise**: Developing machine learning solutions, including customer segmentation models, churn prediction, and fraud detection systems.
+- **Data Science in Action:** From building churn prediction models to fraud detection and recommendation systems, I love creating practical ML solutions.
-- **Technical Skills**: Proficient in **Python**, **SQL**, **PySpark**, and various ML frameworks.
-Skilled in creating scalable data pipelines, recommendation systems, and applying **NLP** and **Computer Vision** to real-world challenges.
+- **Exploring Generative AI:** I'm always checking out emerging tech—VisionLLM, GraphLLM, and beyond—to push the boundaries of what AI can do.
-- **AI Advancements**: Enthusiastic about generative AI and continuously exploring new technologies like **JuliaLang**, **JAX**, and **Databricks**.
+- **Current Focus:** Right now, I'm deep into large language models (LLMs), designing scalable systems and applications that bring these models to life.

-- **Current Focus**: Working on **LLM system design and solutions**, aiming to develop and optimize large language models for diverse applications.
+## Projects & Involvement

-## Let's Make an Impact Together 🤝
+- **Thai Datasets on Kaggle:** I’ve been curating and cleaning Thai datasets, making them more accessible to everyone.
+[Check them out](https://www.kaggle.com/thaweewatboy/datasets) if you’d like to collaborate!

-I'm always ready and excited to collaborate on **data science** and **AI engineering** projects that leave a lasting, positive impression.
-Whether it's data magic or advanced AI solutions, I'd love to hear about your ideas!
+- **Instruction Datasets on Hugging Face:** I’ve published English-Thai instruction datasets for tuning language models.
+Feel free to [browse and contribute](https://huggingface.co/Thaweewat).

-- 💼 **Thai Datasets Migration**: Engaged in cleaning up and migrating public [Thai datasets](https://www.kaggle.com/thaweewatboy/datasets) to Kaggle.
-Let's connect if you're interested in making Thai datasets more accessible and usable.
+- **OpenThaiNLP Contributor:** Proud to have contributed to [OpenThaiNLP](https://openthaigpt.aieat.or.th/released-models-version-less-than-0.1.0-beta-greater-than-16-05-23), an effort to bring Thai GPT models to the public.

-- 📚 **Instruction Datasets**: Published multiple English-Thai instruction datasets on [Hugging Face](https://huggingface.co/Thaweewat) for those working on instruction tuning for Language Models.
+## Let’s Connect 🤝

-- 💻 **OpenThaiNLP Contributor**: Proud to be a main contributor to [OpenThaiNLP](https://openthaigpt.aieat.or.th/released-models-version-less-than-0.1.0-beta-greater-than-16-05-23), a project aiming to make Thai GPT publicly accessible.
+If you’re into data science, AI engineering, or just tinkering with new ideas, I’m always up for a chat or a project.
+Let’s build something cool together!